|

 advanced diagnostics, imaging and treatment.
 Our research lies on the border

-of photonics, nanotechnology, bioimaging and microfluidics.
+of AI, Deep Learning, bioimaging and microfluidics.

 We take a quantitative approach to technology design, and take projects